jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 258 Approval of courses
 (1) This section has effect subject to section 260.
-(1A) In this section, institution includes institutions, government training establishments, registered establishments, secondary schools, and other bodies.
+(1A) In this section, institution includes institutions, government training establishments, registered establishments, relevant schools, and other bodies.
 (2) An institution that proposes to provide a course of study or training may apply to the Authority for the grant of approval to the course.
 (3) The Authority may grant or refuse approval to the course.
 (4) In deciding whether to grant or refuse approval to a course the Authority is required only to consider the course as a whole.